Rafaelcv7/University-Works/Consumer:Producer with Threads/README.md

   </p>

 ## About the project:
 This project implements a simulation of Electronics devices which sends some Jobs to a compute Server.
-The Server will run the jobs for them and send a message when done to the specific "edevice".
+The Server will "run" the jobs for them with a thread that acts as Producer and another one as Consumer and send a message when done to the specific "edevice".
+To prevent Race Conditions on the Compute Server Mutexes and Semaphore are used, to guard Critical regions, and block processes.
 </br>
 </br>
 ### eDevice: